 Can regular maintenance extend the life of my espresso machine?

 Absolutely.
 A typical commercial espresso machine lasts 7–10 years with proper care.
 Without it, scale buildup can destroy the boiler within 2–3 years, forcing a total replacement.
 The Specialty Coffee Association reports that regular maintenance can add 5+ years to a machine's usable life.
 That's thousands of dollars in savings.
+Moreover, maintained machines retain higher resale value if you upgrade.

 What's the difference between reactive repair and a managed maintenance plan?